hungnguyen-yyc/ionic-barcode-scanner/README.md

 $ npm i -g native-run
 $ npm i -g cordova
 ```
-- Then run this so that it can prepare the build for browser
+- Then run this so that it can prepare the build for browser (you'll need to update the platform to whatever you want to run on)
 ```
 $ ionic cordova build browser
 ```